xz-group/PiCar/CAD_files/readme.txt

-This folder contains all the CAD created or used to build the PI Car.
+This folder contains all the CAD files created or used to build the PI Car.